Sea Kayak Guide

 $18.00 / hour + tipsApply Now

 Our guides embody Above and Beyond Alaska’s dedication to safety, customer service, and environmental conservation.
-ABAK Guides must be able to participate in an intensive pre-season training program at the end of April to learn or develop technical skills, natural history knowledge, and superior customer service strategies.
+New ABAK Guides must be able to participate in an intensive pre-season training program in mid/end of April to learn or develop technical skills, natural history knowledge, and superior customer service strategies.

 Sea Kayak Guides facilitate tours on several remote and local coastal waterways, including the Channel Island State Marine Park, Admiralty Island, and Auke Bay.
 Sea Kayak Guides will be trained in specific tours, locations, and skills based on their ability level and motivation to grow.
 Additionally, guides will also develop a comprehensive natural history knowledge of the dynamic ecosystems in the rainforest, coastal, and marine operating areas.

 Sea Kayak Guides will also be expected to assist in support operations at our kayak rental shop throughout the season.
 These duties include assisting Kayak Rental Specialists with outfitting of kayak rentals, transportation, set up, cleaning of rental gear, and warehouse support.

 General Duties Include, but are not limited to….

 - Guide 3.5 – 8 hour sea kayaking tours in remote wilderness locations for up to 8 clients.

 - Facilitate tours in accordance with ABAK safety protocol while providing superior customer service and providing natural and cultural history narrative